isabella232/dde-handsonlab/step3/README.md

 5. Now make some changes to the index.php web page to see how live editing works:

    * Try searching for "Link Extractor" and replacing it with "Super Link Extractor T-1000".
 There should be 3 instances of "Link Extrator" in the original code.
 Save the file and then refresh the web page (not the API page).

      You should immediately see the text changes in the web page.

-   * Try changing some of the colors in the CSS.
-For example, search for the `background:` style in the `html{}` selector and change the color to `#E9EBEE`.
-Refresh again and you should see the changes immediately.
+   * Try changing some of the colours for the background of the web application.
+For example, search for the `background:` style in the `html{}` selector and change the colour to `#E9EBEE` from `#EAE7D6`.

+   Refresh the web browser again and you should a subtle change in the colour of the background immediately.

 ## The new dev-test inner loop

-Mounting the source code directly in the container is fast way to iterate and test your changes, particularly for interpreted languages like PHP, Python, Ruby, etc.
+Mounting the source code directly in the container is a fast way to iterate and test your changes, particularly for interpreted languages like PHP, Python, Ruby, etc.

 You can also live debug compiled languages like Java, but that's for [another workshop](https://blog.docker.com/2016/09/java-development-using-docker/).